-In 2018 Terry was part of the team who secured the World Championship title, making him the only member of the squad to have won both a silver and gold World Championships medal.
+In 2018 Terry was part of the team who secured the World Championship title, making him the first GB Men’s player to have won both a silver and gold World Championships medal.

 Away from the basketball court, Terry relishes spending time with his family and is a Middlesbrough F.C. supporter.